Blog

 The ENS is a complex network of nerve cells lining your gut, enabling it to communicate with the central nervous system.
 This communication goes both ways — the gut sends signals to the brain and the brain influences gut function.

 Obviously, your ENS plays a role in regulating digestion.
-It helps break down food, absorb nutrients, and keep things moving through your digestive tract.
+It helps break down food, absorb nutrients, and keep things moving through your GI tract.

 Studies have linked gut health and an imbalance of gut microbiota to several mental illnesses, including anxiety and depression.
 There is even ongoing research linking gut health to Alzheimer’s disease and other chronic issues.